All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This means that it is not the moral failure of the individual, but the way that their brains have changed due to addiction.

-When suffering from addiction, individuals can quickly lose control of their substance use, often consuming more than intended or being unable to stop without external support or assistance.
+When suffering from addiction, individuals can quickly lose control of their substance use disorder, often consuming more than intended or being unable to stop without external support or assistance.

 Because addiction changes the way that the brain is wired, certain behaviours may become more ‘acceptable’ to the individual or more likely to occur.